-Water-level monitoring continued during 2007 in the three mine shafts and six monitoring wells (fig. 3-1) that comprise the West Camp system.
+Water-level monitoring continued during 2008 in the three mine shafts and six monitoring wells (fig. 3-1) that comprise the West Camp system.
 ARCO diverted the water pumped from the West Camp to the Lower Area One wetlands demonstration site during March 2002.
-Pumping occurred almost continuously throughout 2007, with pumping rates about 6 percent less than 2006.
-There were large water-level increases throughout the underground mine system, as a result of the decreased pumping rates.
-The decrease in pumping rates occurred in the late summer and early fall of 2007 and were the result of operational changes implemented by BP/ARCO.
+Pumping occurred almost continuously throughout 2008, with pumping rates about 7 percent less than 2007.
+While the overall pumping rate was less in 2008 when compared to 2007, there still was a significant water-level decrease throughout the underground mine system; water levels at the end of 2008 were over 13 ft below these sites' critical water-level elevation.